The Directors of your Company are pleased to present the 17th Annual

 As the Members are aware, Jaypee Group ESPS, 2009 Trust was created

 in 2009 for administering the Stock Purchase Scheme of the Company

 namely Jaypee Employee Stock Purchase Scheme, 2009 for the ultimate

 benefit of the employees (including Directors) of the Company and its

-(on receipt of the issue price of Rs.
-60 per share including premium of Rs.
+Equity Shares of Rs.2 each @ Rs.
+60 per share (including premium of Rs.
+58

-shares with the Trust which would be transferred to the eligible persons in due
+still lying with the Trust for transfer to the eligible persons in due

 It is confirmed that: